The redevelopment of the Ashley Mar Housing Co-op will see one-for-one replacement of the existing units, plus 528 additional rental units.

 Residents will pay their current housing charges during the relocation, with Intracorp paying the difference to market rent.

-The architects are Perkins + Will Architects, with construction anticipated to begin in early 2021 and completion expected in 2023-2024.
+Construction on the co-op redevelopment is anticipated to begin in early 2021 and complete in 2023-2024.